-A finite sequence $(\vg_1,\vg_2,\dots,\vg_T)$ of length $T$ can be represented as a multiplex graph $\vg^*=(V^*,E^*,\vw,\vr)$ by stacking all graphs $\vg_t$, for all $t=1,2,\dots,T$, and joining corresponding nodes from consecutive time steps as shown in Figure~\ref{fig:graph-data-small}; in the figure, solid gray lines denote edges in $\vg_t$, while dashed gray lines indicate temporal edges added across consecutive graphs.
-As we see in the sequel, the spatio-temporal graph $\vg^*$ provides a convenient static formalization of the observed dynamics.
+constructed by stacking all graphs $\vg_t$, for all $t=1,2,\dots,T$.
+Each node at time $t$ is connected to itself at time $t-1$, as shown in Figure~\ref{fig:sign-dot}.
+In the figure, solid gray lines denote edges in $\vg_t$, while dashed gray lines indicate temporal edges across consecutive graphs.
+Moreover, $\vg^*$ is augmented with the residuals $\vr$ as node signals and a set $\vw$ of edge weights.
+As we will see later, the spatio-temporal graph $\vg^*$ offers a convenient static representation of the observed system dynamics.